 Types of SVAs covered

-- Postal voting is defined for this dataset as those measures that allow a voter to submit their ballot by physical post to the election administration.
-While postal voting is in principle early voting, it differs in that the vote can be physically submitted remotely by the voter themselves.
+Postal voting is defined for this dataset as those measures that allow voters to submit their ballot by physical post to the election administration.
+While postal voting is in principle early voting, it differs in that the vote can be physically submitted remotely by the voters themselves.

-- Mobile ballot box voting is defined for this dataset as the case when members of the election administration visit a voter either at home or at an institution with a mobile ballot box to facilitate their vote.
+Mobile ballot box voting is defined for this dataset as the case when members of the election administration visit a voter either at home or at an institution with a mobile ballot box to facilitate their vote away from their assigned polling station.

 The global data has been collected in collaboration with the leading regional organizations and experts working with elections.
 These include NAMFREL (Asia and the Pacific), EISA (Africa), SODE (Middle East), and an individual consultant working on the Americas.
 Data for European continent have been collected by several researchers of International IDEA.